 - Chemiluminescent blotting.

 Colorimetric Western Blotting

-Colorimetric detection relies on the generation of a colored product that becomes deposited on the Western blot; this is formed following the conversion of a chromogenic blotting substrate by an appropriate enzyme.
-The limited sensitivity of chromogenic substrates can make it difficult to optimize them for detecting proteins of low abundance; although the chromogenic reaction can be allowed to develop for several hours (or even overnight) this allows background signal to develop simultaneously.
+Colorimetric detection relies on the generation of a colored product that becomes deposited on the Western blot, which is formed following the conversion of a chromogenic blotting substrate by an appropriate enzyme.
+The limited sensitivity of chromogenic substrates can make it difficult to optimize them for detecting proteins of low abundance, although the chromogenic reaction can be allowed to develop for several hours (or even overnight) to allow the background signal to develop simultaneously.

-Colorimetric substrates are however perfect for the detection of abundant proteins since the reaction can be monitored visually and allowed to progress until the color development is adequate before being stopped.
+However, colorimetric substrates are perfect for the detection of abundant proteins since the reaction can be monitored visually and allowed to progress until there is adequate color development before being stopped.
 No specialized equipment is required for visualization of the colored precipitate, and the signal that is produced is highly stable.
 For more information download our Western blot Guide.

 Fluorometric Western Blotting